These truly are the BEST gluten free cinnamon rolls! They are soft, fluffy and so full of ooey, gooey deliciousness.

 Storage

-Storing – These gluten-free cinnamon rolls are fantastic right out of the oven, nice and warm, but they are also good at room temperature the next day.
-Once they have cooled, you can store them in an airtight container.
-They are good for up to 5 days at room temperature on the counter but are best within the first three days.
+Storing – These gluten-free cinnamon rolls are fantastic right out of the oven but they are also good at room temperature the next day.
+Once they have cooled, you can store them in an airtight container at room temperature for up to 5 days.

 Freezing – These freeze well in an airtight container for up to 3 months.
 To unthaw, let them sit at room temperature in the airtight container.
-When you are ready to eat them, warm them in the microwave for 45 seconds, then spread cream cheese frosting on thick.
+When you are ready to eat, microwave for 45 seconds, then spread cream cheese frosting on thick.

 Need an EASY and delicious breakfast, lunch, dinner or dessert?